About Us

 © 2016 Sarah Hoibak/VectorWorks, Courtesy of Photoshare

-ARCH is working to strengthen policies that promote optimal infant and young child nutrition.
+From 2012-2023, ARCH worked to strengthen policies that promote optimal infant and young child nutrition.

-Helen Keller International’s Assessment & Research on Child Feeding (ARCH) Project explores marketing of commercial foods and diets of young children in rapidly evolving food environments.
+Helen Keller International’s Assessment & Research on Child Feeding (ARCH) Project explored the marketing of commercial foods and diets of young children in rapidly evolving food environments.
 Our research has contributed to global discussions on implementation of the World Health Organization’s International Code of Marketing of Breast-Milk Substitutes and new policies to prevent inappropriate marketing of commercial foods for children 0-3 years of age.
-Evidence from ARCH research also supports decision making by national-level stakeholders to promote optimal infant and young child nutrition in Asia and Africa.
+Evidence from ARCH research has also supported decision-making by national-level stakeholders to promote optimal infant and young child nutrition in Asia and Africa.

 Our Approach